josh95117/freetype-py/README.rst

 Installation with an external FreeType library (the default)
 ------------------------------------------------------------

-Install just the pure Python library and let it find a system-wide installed FreeType at runtime.
+Install just the pure Python library and let `freetype-py` find a system-wide installed FreeType at runtime.
+It will search several predetermined locations (varies per platform) for a suitable FreeType library.

+You may also specify a non-standard/custom directory to search by setting the `FREETYPEPY_LIBRARY_DIR` environment variable prior to importing.
+The value should be a path to the directory containing the FreeType library you wish to use.

 Mac users
 ~~~~~~~~~

 Freetype should be already installed on your system.
 If not, either install it
 using `homebrew <http://brew.sh>`_ or compile it and place the library binary
 file in '/usr/local/lib'.
+If your build/install process installs the
+freetype.dylib somewhere other than /usr/local/lib, you may specify that
+location through the environment variable `DYLD_LIBRARY_PATH` or
+`FREETYPEPY_LIBRARY_DIR`.

 Linux users
 ~~~~~~~~~~~